BonSAI0t/b42MPCullingFix/README.md

 Will freeze your server
 Currently dealing with a situation at work, don't even have my gaming PC setup right now.
 Will look for someone to carry the torch / patch it, hopefully should be a simple patch.

+Check the issue page for updates - currently testing new version

 ## ⚠️ WARNING ⚠️

 **Use this at your own peril.
 DO NOT REPORT BUGS IF YOU CANNOT REPLICATE THEM WITHOUT THIS MOD**